nimbix/jarvice-helm/KubernetesInstall.md

 site-specific production deployments.

 There are a myriad of options to work with when considering a site-specific production deployment of a kubernets cluster.
-Vist the following links to get started and find out more:
+Visit the following links to get started and find out more:

 * [Getting started - Kubernetes](https://kubernetes.io/docs/setup/#production-environment)